onepiecefreak3/EdiZon-Debugger/README.md

 ## Technical details
 You need to have .NET 4.7.2 installed to use this tool.<br>
-The lua interpretation utilizes vJine.Lua 0.1.0.13, which is based on Lua 5.3.
-There were no changes made to its source code and is just used to load up and execute the lua scripts in the "script" folder.
+The lua interpretation utilizes LuaWrapperCS, which is based on Lua 5.3, by @WerWolv98, who gladly reimplemented needed LUA behaviour through it, which other libraries didn't offer as we needed.
+I helped and gave some ideas, but all in all there were no changes made to its source code by me and is just used to load up and execute the lua scripts in the "script" folder.

 ## Setup
 To get the debugger set up, you need to either start the application once or create all needed folders yourself.<br>